 On that front, mindfulness and meditation, both of which I’ve written about extensively on this blog, are highly recommended for developing self-regulation.
 These topics can be tricky to implement in a child’s life so if you’re interested in reading some strategies about incorporating mindfulness into your child’s life, then check out this piece I wrote a little while back.

-Additional strategies include praising your child when they show emotional regulation and role modeling self-regulation skills.
+Additional strategies for teaching emotional regulation skills to kids include praising your child when they show self-regulation and role modeling these skills yourself.
 Affirmation acknowledges the effort they’ve made and strengthens the bond of trust between parent and child.
 Role modeling can help them learn what emotional self-regulation looks like in the first place.
 When you point out examples of self-regulation in your own life, you serve as a living example of the behavior you want your children to exhibit.